shapeshed/jekyll.shapeshed.com/_posts/2009-02-20-css3_tour_border-radius.md

 ---
 layout: post
 title: "CSS3 Tour: border-radius"
-excerpt: "Border-radius allows you to create rounded corners with just CSS without the need for graphics or JavaScript.
+description: "Border-radius allows you to create rounded corners with just CSS without the need for graphics or JavaScript.
 If you are not using it yet here's an explanation. "
 categories: [CSS, Browsers]
 ---
 Not interested in the explanation?
 Head straight to [the example page.][1]